Reading & Writing at Columba

 Reading is a complex cognitive process of decoding symbols to construct or derive meaning (reading comprehension).
 Our brains are not hard-wired to read, and it is not a straightforward process of lifting the words of the page or learning by exposure to rich text.

 Phonemic awareness and systematic synthetic phonics instruction help students use the alphabetic principle to learn relationships between written language letters and spoken language sounds.
-The English language has complicated spelling patterns or a deep orthography, and this means that many letters can have multiple sounds associated with them.
-English has 26 letters but 44 unique sounds.
-Our synthetic phonics approach at Columba Catholic Primary School will teach these 44 sounds from simple to complicated.
-Using synthetic phonics gives children the skills to crack the code!
 As students move through the school they will learn grammar, punctuation, vocabulary and comprehension skills and will apply this knowledge to read and write more complex texts, never forgetting to take time to develop enjoyment and love for reading and writing.

 Some links which you may find helpful: